awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 bucketResource.addOverride('Properties.VersioningConfiguration.Status', 'NewStatus');

 // se dot-notation to define overrides in complex structures which will be merged
-// with the values set by the higher-level construct bucketResource.addPropertyOverride('LoggingConfiguration.DestinationBucketName', otherBucket.bucketName);
+// with the values set by the higher-level construct. bucketResource.addPropertyOverride('LoggingConfiguration.DestinationBucketName', otherBucket.bucketName);

 // It's also possible to assign a null value